 You Can’t Sing Our Phone Number

 If a catchy jingle doesn’t pop into your head when you see our name, that’s because we don’t have one.
 At the Cain Law Firm, we don’t try to reel in clients with gimmicks and nicknames.
 We are dedicated to offering our clients professionalism and unwavering integrity, not cute commercials and promises of quick settlements.
 You will be proud to have our lawyers on your team.
-If you were injured in a motorcycle wreck in Granbury, Grapevine, or Fort Worth, call our office today to schedule your free, no-obligation consultation.
+If you were injured in a motorcycle wreck in Granbury, Dallas-Fort Worth area, call our office today to schedule your free, no-obligation consultation.